Design System Implementation

 Key outcomes included:

-• Enabled consistent implementation through shared tokens and reusable components
+• Enabled consistent implementation through shared tokens, templates, and component patterns

-• Improved collaboration between design, product leadership, and engineering
+• Improved cross-functional alignment between design, product, and engineering

-• Created a foundation for future workflows to be implemented more efficiently
+• Created a scalable foundation for future features to be built more efficiently